BeyondRGB/Imaging-Art-beyond-RGB/README.md

   - `sh osx_config_environment.sh`
 - To build:
   - `sh osx_debug.sh` or `sh osx_release.sh`
-  - Build automatically copied to fronted for testing.
+  - Build automatically copied to frontend for testing.
+  - If you encounter an error with either of the above, crosscheck the specified architecture of your system with the `VCPKG_TARGET_TRIPLET` flag specified in both `osx_debug.sh` and `osx_release.sh`:
+    - For example, if you are using an M1 mac, replace `x64-osx` with `arm64-osx`

 ### Fronted build
 - `cd frontend` from project root.